 - 2. In a large saucepan, cook the meat crumbles, onion and green pepper in oil until vegetables are tender.
 Stir in both cans of beans, tomatoes, water, chili powder, cumin and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes.

 - 3. In prepared slow cooker, layer about a cup of bean mixture, one tortilla and 1/3 cup cheese.
 Repeat layers five times.
-Cover and cook on low for 4-5 hours or until heated through and cheese is melted.
+Cover and cook on low until heated through and cheese is melted, 4-5 hours.

 - 4. Using foil strips as handles, remove the pie to a platter.
 Yield: 8 servings.

 1 piece: 367 calories, 11g fat (4g saturated fat), 20mg cholesterol, 818mg sodium, 41g carbohydrate (5g sugars, 9g fiber), 25g protein.
 Diabetic Exchanges: 3 starch, 2 lean meat, 1 fat.

 "Loved this meal!
 I personally chose to use ground beef instead of the meatless crumbles because I couldn't find them.
 I found it to be delicious and have made it several times!"

 "Oops!
 I forgot to click on the rating stars!"

 "When I make chili I do not use beans - I've never been crazy about beans.
 I've not used the veggie meat crumbles before.
 But I have vowed to change my eating habits in 2011, and this recipe was definitely outside my comfort zone.
 I really wasn't expecting to like it!
 Having said all that . . .
 I LOVE THIS DISH!
 I will definitely make it again and I will be sharing it with family and friends!"

 "I used ground beef instead of the faux meat crumbles but we didn't care for this at all.
 Maybe if it had salsa and sour cream on top of it."